 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'Setup synthetic monitoring', 'uptime checks', 'transaction monitoring', and 'API health'.
-These are distinct, actionable capabilities. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'setup synthetic monitoring', 'uptime checks', 'transaction monitoring', and 'API health'.
+These are distinct, concrete capabilities within the monitoring domain. | 3 / 3 |

-Completeness | Clearly answers both what (setup synthetic monitoring for uptime checks, transaction monitoring, API health) AND when (explicit 'Use when' clause plus 'Trigger with phrases' providing concrete examples). | 3 / 3 |
+Completeness | Clearly answers both 'what' (setup synthetic monitoring for uptime checks, transaction monitoring, API health) and 'when' (explicit 'Use when' clause plus 'Trigger with phrases like' providing concrete trigger examples). | 3 / 3 |

 Trigger Term Quality | Includes natural keywords users would say: 'synthetic monitoring', 'monitor uptime', 'configure health checks', 'availability monitoring', 'critical user journeys'.
-Good coverage of domain-specific terms. | 3 / 3 |
+Good coverage of natural terms and variations. | 3 / 3 |

-Distinctiveness Conflict Risk | Clear niche focused on synthetic/proactive monitoring with distinct triggers like 'synthetic monitoring', 'uptime', and 'health checks'.
-Unlikely to conflict with general monitoring or logging skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to synthetic monitoring specifically, with distinct triggers like 'synthetic monitoring', 'uptime checks', and 'health checks' that are unlikely to conflict with general application monitoring or logging skills. | 3 / 3 |

 Total | 12 / 12 Passed |